nuhaminae/Intelligent-Complaint-Analysis-for-Financial-Services/README.md

 Intelligent Complaint Analysis for Financial Services is an advanced platform tailored for the automatic analysis, categorisation, and reporting of customer complaints within the financial sector.
 The system aims to streamline the identification of key issues, sentiment, and trends in customer feedback by leveraging natural language processing (NLP) and machine learning techniques.
 Ultimately the complaint analysis system helps financial institutions to improve their service quality and regulatory compliance.

 ## Key Features
-- Explaratory data analysis
+- Exploratory data analysis across product categories and complaint structure
 - Customisable text chunking strategy with overlap control.
+- SentenceTransformer embeddings using `all-MiniLM-L6-v2`.
+- Semantic search over ChromaDB with retrievable metadata.
 - Embedding via sentence-transformers/all-MiniLM-L6-v2.
-- Semantic search over chunked complaint narratives using ChromaDB
-- RAG pipeline for question answering with context-aware LLM prompts.
+- RAG pipeline powered by LangChain with refined prompt engineering.
-- Interactive UI (Gradio/Streamlit) for non-technical users.
+- Interactive Gradio UI with real-time querying and context display.
-- Persistent vector store with metadata for traceability.
+- Evaluation matrix with quality scores and commentary.
-- CI-integrated test suite for reproducibility and robustness
+- CI-integrated test suite for reproducibility and robustness.

 ## Table of Contents
 - [Project Background](#project-background)